 5.2 Are any additional (non-NICE) data required to carry out this project?
 If the answer is ‘yes’, give details of the data required, including the person responsible for obtaining the data and the expected timescale.

 How will this project be funded?

+Do you consider to carry out the analyzes yourself at the department of Clinical Information at the AMC under the supervision of the NICE researchers?
+If yes, can you prove by means of diplomas / certificates that you are qualified to carry out the analyzes?

 Do you wish to work with a particular member of the board of directors of NICE?
 If the answer is ‘yes’, please name this person.

 Dutch language summary.
 Please describe your research in approximately 100 words in Dutch.
 This summary will be published on the NICE website.